Planned Giving

-Leave a gift in your will
+Leave a gift in your will to help Toronto children and families

 With a residual bequest, the Catholic Children’s Aid Foundation receives the remainder or residue of your estate after the other bequests to loved ones have been made and all debts have been paid.
 An example is after you have provided for your family and friends you would leave what’s left, or the residual, to help make a lasting difference in the lives of children, youth and families.
 This gift will be used where it is most needed.
 People prefer to give a residual gift as it retains its value over time to give the most benefit to areas they are passionate about.